The dark matter content of Milky Way dwarf spheroidal galaxies: Draco, Sextans and Ursa Minor: Data

 \subsection{The DESI Milky Way Survey}

 The Dark Energy Spectroscopic Instrument (DESI) is currently one of the leading multi-object spectrographs for wide-field surveys \citep{DESI2016a,DESI2016b,DESI2022,DESI2024b}.
 The survey is carried on the Mayall 4 meter telescope at the Kitt Peak National Observatory \citep{Miller2024,Poppett2024}, with 5,000 fibers allocated over a $3.2^\circ$ diameter field of view at the prime focus.
-Although primarily focusing on observations of distant galaxies, DESI also collects spectroscopic data for stars within our Milky Way.
-The DESI Milky Way Survey (MWS) mainly operates during bright time, which refers to nights with more significant moon light contamination \citep{Cooper2023,Koposov2024}.
-The main survey of MWS will observe approximately seven million stars.
-DESI MWS also has extra secondary targets, such as faint blue horizontal branch stars (BHBs) in addition to those observed in the main survey.
+Although primarily focusing on observations of distant galaxies, DESI also collects spectroscopic data for stars.
+The DESI MWS mainly operates during bright time, which refers to nights with more significant moon light contamination \citep{Cooper2023,Koposov2024}.
+The main survey of MWS has observed nearly 12 million stars in the first three years.
+DESI MWS also has extra secondary targets, such as faint blue horizontal branch stars (BHBs).
 Beyond main survey and secondary targets, DESI MWS has tertiary programs, with dedicated fibers to observe special targets such as individual dSphs and stellar streams.
-In this work, we utilize the internal Year-3 data of DESI MWS, which covers data from the first three-year of observations.
-Note the DESI Year-1 data, commissioning and Science Validation (SV) data \citep{DESI2024a}, which are already published in DESI DR1 \citep{Koposov2025} and EDR \citep{DESI2024b,Koposov2024}, are included in the latest internal version of Year-3 data.
+In this work, we utilize the internal Year-3 data of DESI MWS.